Jangsoodlor/final_project/proposal.md

 - The advisor decides whether to give the final approval.
   - If yes, Change project status in both tables once again.
     ```py
-    {project['status'] : 'Finished'}
+    {project['status'] : 'finished'}
     ```
   - If no, revert the project status to what it was before.
+And delete the project form the Project_to_eval table.